 Comments from patients reflected that appointments were easy to book.
 The practice offered appointment slots each day enabling responsive and efficient treatment of patients with urgent dental needs.

-The practice was accessible to all patients including wheelchair users.
-A hearing loop was available for those patients that needed it.
+The practice was accessible to all patients including wheelchair users; however, the practice was not able to provide toilets that could be accessed by patients who could not manage steps.